DEFRA/gwa-notification-sender/ProcessContactList/README.md

 Through trial and error the batch size and gaps between them was settled on as 2.5K messages every 90 seconds with a 30 second initial buffer to allow the processing of the first batch to be completed before the second batch begins.
+The initial buffer is sourced from an env var (`INITIAL_MESSAGE_VISIBILITY`) as having this set lower whilst developing is beneficial.
+It is suggested to have it to `1` for local dev with `30` used for other environments.
 Smaller batch sizes being sent more frequently were tested down to 1.2K messages every 32 seconds and several batch sizes using 65+ second gaps.
 However, using a longer gap proved to be more successful at not hitting rate